The Reed Foundation

 • Match Funding Only: The Reed Foundation does NOT accept direct grant applications.
 All funding is accessed through The Big Give platform's match funding campaigns.
 This is fundamental to their model and non-negotiable.

-• High Success Rate: With 98% of eligible charities receiving match funding offers in recent campaigns, the process is inclusive.
+• High Success Rate: With very high proportions of eligible charities receiving match funding offers in recent campaigns, the process is inclusive.
 Eligibility (UK registration + £25,000+ income) matters more than competitive selection.

 • Build Your Support Base: Success depends on public donations during campaign weeks.
-Organizations with engaged supporters and fundraising capacity benefit most from this model.
+Organisations with engaged supporters and fundraising capacity benefit most from this model.

-• Transparency Wins: Unlike traditional funders, the Reed Foundation explicitly values organizations willing to discuss challenges alongside successes.
+• Transparency Wins: Unlike traditional funders, the Reed Foundation explicitly values organisations willing to discuss challenges alongside successes.
 Honest, reflective applications demonstrate maturity and self-awareness.

-• Smaller Organizations Prioritized: The Foundation explicitly “picks up the orphans” other match funders overlook.
+• Smaller Organisations Prioritised: The Foundation explicitly “picks up the orphans” other match funders overlook.
 Smaller charities and those outside mainstream sectors may find particular receptivity here.

 • Significant Scale: With £23.4 million in unrestricted reserves and participation in campaigns raising tens of millions annually, this represents substantial funding for UK charities that access it strategically.